 To Master More Complex Grammar Patterns.
 Children are encouraged to speak in full, grammatically correct sentences as much as possible through repetition and prompting.
 Activities such as Show and Tell give children a venue for expressing themselves and practicing speaking in full sentences.
 Kindergarten children are naturally very talkative, so their progress is quite rapid.

 To Continue Developing Reading, Writing, and Math Skills.
 In Kindergarten, children have chance to familiarize themselves with letters.
 They begin with individual letters and then progress on to short words, their first and last names, and sentences.
 Children are also introduced to reading, beginning with short sight words and moving on to content words with the aid of pictures and manipulatives.
 Math skills such as basic addition and subtraction are also introduced as the year progresses.

 To Develop a Sense of Individuality.
-At Mary Poppins' Academy, we encourage our children to find their own voices and express themselves in their own special ways.
+At Dreamland Day Care, we encourage our children to find their own voices and express themselves in their own special ways.
 Children are given opportunities to express themselves through activities such as free art and group conversations.

 To Develop Personal and Social Awareness.
 Children will learn to share, to respect others, to listen and to understand that people have different talents and functions in our society so that they have appropriate behavior in different situations.

 To Develop a Love of Learning and an Awareness of the World Around Us.
 Because Kindergarten is one of the first steps for children on the life-long journey of education, we want to give our children a curiosity and desire to learn that will last throughout their lives.
 Children review and are presented with new and challenging concepts through music, games, and other engaging activities.
 We do our best to provide a wide array of stimulating, age-appropriate activities that will keep our children interested and curious about the world around them.